nnsW3/particle-flutter/README.md

 ### Structure Transaction
-In particle-auth/example/lib/mock/transaction_mock.dart, We provide several examples that show how to structure transactions, how to read contract and write contract.
+In particle-auth/example/lib/mock/transaction_mock.dart, We provide several examples that show how to structure transactions, how to read contracts and write contracts.